home-anthill/api-server/docs/local-development.md

 You'll get something like `192.168.1.???`, for example `192.168.1.7`.

-4. Create a new file called `secrets-local.yaml` file with this content
+In this way, you can create a new file called `home-anthill-server-config/secrets-local.yaml` with this content:

 ```yaml
 # development configuration used locally